Blackheath Primary School

 Our bespoke curriculum is based on the National Curriculum objectives, Development Matters, White Rose Maths, Mastering Number and NCETM PD Materials.

-In line with the National Curriculum Objectives for Mathematics, our intent is that all pupils:
+In line with the National Curriculum for Mathematics, our intent is that all pupils develop three key types of fluency: factual, procedural and conceptual.

 Our Maths curriculum supports pupils to: